 I paid cash for the roundtrip flights between Kuala Lumpur and Siem Reap, which was about $265.
 After my day in Kuala Lumpur, I returned to the airport for the continuation of my journey.
 The KLIA Ekspres train is an easy nonstop trip from Sentral to the airport taking just under 30 minutes.

 I checked in online, so once at the airport,I went straight to passport control.
 There was a line, but it took only 10 minutes or so.
 The main terminal at KLIA is very nice and modern and has free wifi.
 Once I was through passport control, I noticed that my flight to Siem Reap was late.
 This meant I had a longer than planned wait at the airport.
-No big deal, but since I was traveling economy class, and on a OneWorld Alliance airline, I didn’t have any lounges I could access.
+No big deal, but since I was traveling economy class, and no status on a OneWorld Alliance airline, I didn’t have any lounges I could access.
 KLIA is a nice airport, so I wasn’t too concerned.

 It is somewhat sad that this had to be posted at transfer desks, at KLIA.
 Geez people!